 - Either the annual letter regarding benefits or the monthly benefit card for Supplemental Security Income (SSI), OR

-- A Medicaid health benefit card, OR
+- Award letter for a Medicaid health benefit card, OR

 - Signing and submitting an affidavit swearing that your income is within the figures listed on the table above for Low Income